the episode

 Kimberly Faith: Right.

-Kimberly Faith: But let you he doesn’t and the important thing to me is, again, looking at context, it’s I’ll use the example of how, you know, we talked about adoption.
-Right?
-Mhmm.
-You know, if if if you are if I’m living in your house and I’ve been adopted by you, you know, or I can take even one of my kids, you know, one of my children is living under my roof and they’re a teenager and they refuse to follow the rules, you know, they’re gonna lose a lot of blessings.
+Kimberly Faith: But he doesn’t and the important thing to me is, again, looking at context, it’s, I’ll use the example of how, you know, we talked about adoption, right?
+You know, if I’m living in your house and I’ve been adopted by you, you know, or I can take even one of my kids, you know, one of my children is living under my roof and they’re a teenager and they refuse to follow the rules, you know, they’re going to lose a lot of blessings.

 John McLarty: That’s a great point.